sted-byte/ACT4NAT/README.md

 ##  ACT

-Code for the paper "Neighbors Are Not Strangers: Improving Non-Autoregressive Translation under Low-Frequency Lexical Constraints"
+Code for our NAACL-HLT 2022 paper: "Neighbors Are Not Strangers: Improving Non-Autoregressive Translation under Low-Frequency Lexical Constraints".

 ### Requirements